sanderland/katrain/README.md

 This allows people to all help generate self-play games to increase KataGo's strength and train bigger models.

 KaTrain 1.8.0+ makes it easy to contribute to distributed training: simply select the option from the main menu, register an account, and click run.
 During this mode you can do little more than watch games.
-Toggling continuous analysis (spacebar) will allow you to switch between manually navigating the current game, and automatically advancing it.

 Keep in mind that partial games are not uploaded, so it is best to plan to keep it running for at least an hour, if not several, for the most effective contribution.

+A few keyboard shortcuts have special functions in this mode:

+* **[Spacebar]** Switch between manually navigating the current game, and automatically advancing it.
+* **[Escape]**: This sends the `quit` command to KataGo, which starts a slow shutdown, finishing partial games but not starting new ones.
+Only works on v1.11+.
+* **[Pause]**: Pauses/resumes contributions via the `pause` and `resume` commands introduced in KataGo v1.11.

 ## <a name="themes"></a> Themes